ragaeeb/bitaboom/README.md

 ### `normalizeArabicPrefixesToAl`

 Replaces common Arabic prefixes like 'Al-', 'Ar-', 'Ash-', etc., with 'al-' in the text.
-It handles different variations of prefixes but does not modify cases where the second word does not start with 'S'.
+Handles variations and lam-assimilation patterns (before sun letters), and avoids changes where assimilation rules do not apply.

-#### Example:
+#### Example

 ```javascript
 normalizeArabicPrefixesToAl('Ash-Shafiee');